mapbox/mapbox-navigation-android/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 ---------- CHECKLIST ----------
 1. Add related labels (`bug`, `feature`, `new API(s)`, `SEMVER-MAJOR`, `needs-backporting`, etc.).
+1. Adda a changelog entry under `Unreleased` tag or a `skip changelog` label if not applicable.
-2. Update progress status on the project board.
+1. Update progress status on the project board.
-3. Request a review from the team, if not a draft.
+1. Request a review from the team, if not a draft.
-4. Add targeted milestone, when applicable.
+1. Add targeted milestone, when applicable.
-5. Create ticket tracking addition of public documentation pages entry, when applicable.
+1. Create ticket tracking addition of public documentation pages entry, when applicable.
 -->